psrpinto/rev2-master-keyboard/README.md

 ## NRPN
 The Rev2 must be set to send and receive NRPN instead of CC, i.e. both the `MIDI Param Send` and `MIDI Param Rcv` settings must be set to NRPN.
 See [here](rev2-limitations.md#lfo-and-other-parameters-not-sent-in-cc-mode) for why this is the case.

-This means, the Synth (`OUT A`) will output NRPN, and will only accept NRPN as input (`MIDI IN A`).
+This means, the Synth (`OUT A`) will output NRPN, and will only accept NRPN as input (`IN A`).
 This can be limiting when using the Rev2 with other gear, since most do not support NRPN.
 For example, you won't be able to automate the filter cutoff frequency with an external sequencer that does not support NRPN, which is the case with many sequencers.

 However, there are [plans](https://community.blokas.io/t/convert-cc-to-nrpn/2359/2) to add NRPN-to-CC conversion to the Midihub, which would likely allow this limitation to be addressed.

 # Control Plane
-You can control various parameters of the Midihub's patch through MIDI CC messages sent to `MIDI IN A`, on channel 16.
+You can control various parameters of the Midihub's patch through MIDI CC messages sent to `IN A`, on channel 16.

 - [Zone A MIDI Channel](#cc1-zone-a-midi-channel)
 - [Zone B MIDI Channel](#cc2-zone-b-midi-channel)